 - Those split points are predefined and may be selected or re-selected dynamically to adapt to the changing conditions.

-- In this report, only service configurations limited to one split-point (i.e., only two sub-models) are addressed in this report.
+- In this report, only service configurations limited to a predefined set of split-points are addressed in this report.

-NOTE: Service configurations addressing more than 2 AI/ML sub-models are for further study.

 5.1.2 Topologies of split AI/ML inference

 5.1.2.1 Introduction

-In the context of split AI/ML models, for which one AI/ML sub-model is run in the UE and the other sub-model in the network, there may be different orders of operations and consequently different media flows depending on where the process is initiated and where the media source to be processed is.
+In the context of split AI/ML models, for which one AI/ML sub-model is run in the UE and the other sub-model in the network, there may be different orders of operations and consequently different media flows depending on where the process is initiated and where the media source is processed.

 This clause introduces the different topologies of AI/ML split operations with the media source being in the UE (Clause 5.1.2.2) and in the network (Clause 5.1.2.3).